jkbredsquiggles/whitelabeldocumentation/Chat.md

 Not needed for current conversation types

-The conversation is automatically created, if it doesn't exist
+- the conversation is automatically created, if it doesn't exist
+- add message to conversation message list

-Send a new message notification to all participants of the conversation (including the one that sent the message)
+- send a new message notification to all participants of the conversation (including the one that sent the message)

 ![reply to message](chat/plantumldiagrams/artefacts/sendreplymessage.png)

 ## Get Messages Since

+- retrieve all messages in the conversation since the supplied time stamp
+- send them to th user

 ![get messages since](chat/plantumldiagrams/artefacts/getconversationmessagesaftercomment.png)